Regulations

 Contestants are not allowed to talk or interact with other people or devices during the contest, the proctors being the only exception.

 Contestants are allowed to have regular pens or pencils along with blank sheets of paper to use during the contest.
-These material cannot be shared or displayed to other contestants.
+These material cannot be shared or displayed with other contestants.

 Contestants may have food and drinks during the contest.